 All our classrooms have a book corner with an array of interesting texts to instil a passion for reading in every single pupil.
 Integral to everything we do, is ensuring that we provide an environment where children see the true value of reading and develop a love for the written word.
 Our library is key to this and children have weekly school library sessions when they can choose from a selection of fiction and non-fiction books to share at home.
 The children also visit Rochford Library to experience a working library and to encourage them to join the library.

 School book fairs, visiting story-tellers, theatre groups, book weeks dressing up as characters from books and celebrating World Book day are just a few ways in which we encourage children to become excited about reading!

 Children at Holt Farm Infant School children learn to read by being taught a combination of

 - Synthetic phonics to blend and segment words

 - Sight recognition of high frequency words

 - Comprehension skills such as context clues and picture clues

-In Reception, we use the Jolly Phonics scheme to support the children’s understanding of letter sounds.
+In Reception, we use the "Twinkl" scheme to support the children’s understanding of letter sounds.
 In Years 1 and 2 children have daily differentiated phonics lessons to include the aspects of revision, teaching, practicing and applying their knowledge and skills.

 The school reading scheme follows the Oxford Reading Tree colour bandings with additional books incorporated into these bandings.